softwaresaved/distance-consultancy/DeveloperExperienceReview.md

   - Release notes - Rich Text Format.
   - Splash screen graphic - Microsoft Image Composer files.
   - Icons for the GUI - ICO files.
-* Other project resources that are created by hand include:
+* Other project resources which are created by hand and include:
   - Class diagrams e.g. user's guide, p290, `D4DbEng.dll`'s public classes.
   - Component and structure diagrams e.g. developer's manual, Distance components, p8; structure of a Distance project on user's guide, p48, and developers manual, p16 etc.

+This is evidenced by the number of "old", "temp" and named developer-specific directories within the VM, which can be confusing for new, and not so new, developers.

 Put all manually-created artefacts under revision control
 ---------------------------------------------------------